What To Put In A Wildfire “Go Bag”

 Essential Items For Your Wildfire Go Bag

-Preparing for a wildfire is crucial, and having a well-organized, easy-to-carry go bag can make all the difference.
+Preparing for a wildfire is crucial, and having a well-organized, easy-to-carry go bag can help you stay ready.
 Your go bag should be tailored to your location, personal needs, and health conditions.
 Pack clothing appropriate for the local weather and remember the 6 P’s of evacuation, according to firefighters:

 • People and pets.